MrKrisuuu/PythonAPIExample/README.md

 - opinions
 - description

-and displays the result as a simple web page.
+and displays the result as JSON.